humanetech-community/awesome-humane-tech/README.md

 We gladly invite you to our [Humane Tech Community Forum](https://community.humanetech.com) to read more about interesting Humane Technology subjects, participate in our discussions, and become a true :heart:  _Humane Tech Activist!_

 You can also follow us on the fediverse at [@humanetech@mastodon.social](https://mastodon.social/@humanetech).

+## Humane design

+Humane design is a subset of humane technology and an upcoming field in information technology.
+Resources in this space are tracked separately in a curated list that is part of the [delightful project](https://codeberg.org/teaserbot-labs/delightful) on Codeberg.

+- [delightful-humane-design](https://codeberg.org/teaserbot-labs/delightful-humane-design) - A curated list of humane design resources for UX designers and developers.

 ## Ethics